 With Slack’s continued growth, Atlassian has responded by creating Stride – a new communication tool aimed at improving the way teams communicate through video chat, IM, voice, organization, and integration.
-The Atlassian team provided frequent demos of Stride at Summit and had a dedicated stride booth set up in the Summit exhibit floor.
+The Atlassian team provided frequent demos of Stride at Summit and had a dedicated Stride booth set up at the Summit exhibit floor.
 For more information and an early access, visit Stride’s website.

 Jira admins unite!
 Atlassian is rolling out project level administration

 Typically, when someone within the team wants to make changes to their Jira configuration, as an admin you’d need to give them global admin privileges – a potentially risky move.
 Many Jira users were eager for an alternative, leading to “project level administration” being one of the most popular feature requests as voted by users.

 Now, admins can grant project level admin privileges, rather than having to do so at a global level.
 This allows project admins far more control.
 And it’s not just Jira Software – this feature is coming soon to Bitbucket and Bamboo as well.